mwaeckerlin/nginx/README.md

 If you need PHP, use [mwaeckerlin/php-fpm].

-Info: LDAP has been removed and will be implemented lated reperately in [mwaeckerlin/ldap-auth].
+Info: LDAP has been removed and will be implemented later in [mwaeckerlin/ldap-auth].

 ## Port